by Kendal Kelly

 The Westcoast Multiplex Society (WCMS) is a group of volunteers who are dedicating many hours of their time, with the hope that one day there will be a skating rink and swimming pool at the airport lands adjacent to the Long Beach Golf Course.
 The WCMS has been making slow but steady progress on the project.

 Most recently, the ACRD has agreed to lease 2.2 hectares of land at the airport for the society to build on.
-Likewise, a Memorandum of Understanding has been signed by the governments of the seven communities of the region, as well as Region C. The MOU recognizes their commitment to the realization of such a facility.
-Beginning the week of September 20, 2010, Vic Van Isle Construction will be holding a building charrett that will begin the design drawing process, with the intent to have the drawings completed in early November of this year.
-Also, the environmental assessment and the soil testing will be taking place and will be completed during the same time frame.
-As such, the WCMS should be at the ”shovel ready” stage by the beginning of 2011.
+Likewise, a Memorandum of Understanding has been signed by the governments of the seven communities of the region, as well as Region C. Read the rest of this entry »

 The following is an INITIAL DRAFT, posted for public comment, of MUP usage guidelines.
 The intent is to create a simple set of guidelines to make us all safer in our use of the ever-more-congested MUP.